Free parcel delivery from €30

 Ceļu sāpes: Kas tās rada un kā izvairīties no tām?

-The amount of physical stress our knees can withstand over a lifetime is nothing short of a miracle.
-Unfortunately, as the body ages, knee pain can become a daily problem.
-In this article, you will learn about how you can avoid knee pain and what to do if it has already occurred.
+The amount of physical stress our knees can endure over the course of a lifetime is something of a miracle.
+Unfortunately, as our bodies age, knee pain can become a daily problem.
+In this article, you will learn how to avoid knee pain and what to do if you already have it.

 The knee joint is the most complex joint in our body.
-Logically, since it is a vital link between our thigh and lower leg, it has to work constantly, over decades, stretching, bending and helping to support weight.
-Stretching and bending are often accompanied by hereditary problems, and depending on lifestyle, frequency of exercise and type of sport, the knees endure continuous overload.
+Logically, as it is an essential link between our upper thigh and lower leg, it has to work constantly, stretching, bending and helping to support weight for decades.
+Often, stretching and bending are also accompanied by hereditary problems, and depending on lifestyle, frequency of exercise and type of sport, the knees endure continuous overload.

 What to do to avoid knee pain?